chris-cl587/chris-cl587.github.io/index.md

 ![myself](./photos/csu_math_photo.jpeg)

-Hello, I am a third year math graduate student at Colorado State University.
+Hello, I am a fourth year math graduate student at Colorado State University.

 In my past life, I was a [software engineer](https://www.linkedin.com/in/cl587/) at [Coursera](https://www.coursera.org/), helping to make education accessible to all.